What Is Developmental Dysplasia of the Hip (DDH)?

-Developmental dysplasia of the hip (DDH) occurs when the hip is out of joint (dislocated) or isn’t stable in the joint at birth.
-The hip might be misshapen at the top of the femur (upper leg bone) or in the hip socket (part of the pelvis).
-The malformed hip typically doesn’t work properly, and it will worsen without correction.
+DDH occurs when the hip is out of joint or isn’t stable in the joint at birth.
+The hip might be misshapen at the top of the upper leg bone (also known as the femur) or in the hip socket, a part of the pelvis.

 - Acetabular dysplasia: The ball remains in the socket, but the socket is too shallow to keep the ball in place.